 In the absence of such an entry, the next mimeapps.list is checked.
-Once all levels have been checked, if no entry could be found, the implementations should pick the most-preferred .desktop files associated with the mimetype, taking into account added and removed associations as per the previous section.
+Once all levels have been checked, if no entry could be found, the implementation should pick the most-preferred .desktop files associated with the mimetype, taking into account added and removed associations as per the previous section.

 The suggested algorithm for determining the default application for a given mimetype is:

 get the list of desktop ids for the given mimetype under the "Default Applications" group in the first mimeapps.list

 for each desktop ID in the list, attempt to load the named desktop file, using the normal rules